-In June 2009, the FASB issued SFAS No. 167, "Amendments to FASB Interpretation No. 46 (R)" ("SFAS 167"), which amends existing accounting rules for consolidation of variable interest entities.
+In June 2009, the FASB issued FASB ASC Paragraph 810-10-65-2, "Consolidation - Overall - Transition and Open Effective Date Information - Transition Related to FASB Statement No. 167, Amendments to FASB Interpretation No. 46(R)" (formerly SFAS No. 167, "Amendments to FASB Interpretation No. 46(R)"), which amends existing accounting rules for consolidation of variable interest entities.
 Under SFAS 167, the primary beneficiary of a variable interest entity is determined by a qualitative rather than a quantitative test previously required under FIN 46 (R).
 In addition, SFAS 167 requires an ongoing assessment of whether an entity is a primary beneficiary of a variable interest entity, and additional disclosure.
 SFAS 167 is effective at the beginning of the first annual reporting period that begins after November 15, 2009.
 SFAS 167 will not have a material impact on the Company's consolidated financial position, results of operations or cash flows.

-In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles - a replacement of FASB Statement No. 162" ("SFAS 168").
-With this statement, the FASB Accounting Standards Codification ("Codification") becomes the single source of GAAP recognized by FASB in the United States.
-The Codification is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
+In June 2009, the FASB issued FASB ASC 105-10-65-1, "Generally Accepted Accounting Principles - Overall - Transition Related to FASB Statement No. 168, The FASB Accounting Standards CodificationTM and the Hierarchy of Generally Accepted Accounting Principles" (formerly SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles - a replacement of FASB Statement No. 162").
+With this statement, the FASB Accounting Standards Codification ("ASC") becomes the single source of GAAP recognized by FASB in the United States.
+The ASC is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
 The adoption of this standard will not affect our results of operations or our financial position.
 However, because the Codification replaces any existing GAAP standards, it will affect the way we reference US GAAP within our financial statements.